Ezia

 The Physical Logic of a Village Property

 This is the design logic that distinguishes the Loire Valley's leading small properties from their counterparts in more fashionable regions.
 A coastal property like Casadelmar in Porto-Vecchio or a spa-led property like Royal Champagne Hotel & Spa in Champillon operates in environments that reward a certain visual boldness.
 The Loire, by contrast, asks properties to read carefully against a landscape that already has strong opinions about proportion and material.
-Ezia's Michelin selection suggests it is doing that reading credibly.
+Ezia's Michelin selection suggests it is doing that well.

 Montlivault as a Base: The Practical Calculus